 Once the most important business drivers have been identified (using the process above), it’s important to monitor the results of the business and make strategic decisions to improve performance in the future.

-Continuing with the example above, now that number of stores is a key business driver, it is important to track that metric, along with the size of each store, the number of salespeople per stores, the volume and price of products per store, and final the revenue.
+Continuing with the example above, now that number of stores has been identified as a key business driver, it is important to track that metric, along with the size of each store, the number of salespeople per store, the volume and price of products per store, and, finally, the revenue.

 Reporting on business drivers